+Table 4.1-2

-Table 4.1-2 Additional test requirements for special service ships/tanks
+Additional test requirements for special service ships/tanks

-Additional test requirements for special service snips/tanks Nos.
+Additional test requirements for special service ships/tanks Nos.
 Type of ship/tank Structures to be tested Type of test Test head or pressure Remarks 1 Liquefied Integral tanks Leak and structural Refer to IACS UR GI gas carriers Hull structure supporting membrane or semimembrane tanks Refer to IACS UR GI Refer to IACS UR GI Independent tanks type A Refer to IACS UR GI Refer to IACS UR GI Independent tanks type B Refer to IACS UR GI Refer to IACS UR G1 Independent tanks type C Refer to IACS UR G2 Refer to IACS UR G2 2 Edible liquid tanks Independent tanks Leak and structural 1 The greater of: top of the overflow; or to 0,9 m above top of tank 2

-Nos.
-Type of ship/tank Structures to be tested Type of test Test head or pressure Remarks 3 Chemical tankers Integral or independent cargo tanks Leak and structural 1 The greater of: to 2.4 m above top of tank 2 ; or to top of tank 2 plus setting of any pressure relief valve Where a cargo tanks is designed for the carriage of cargoes with specific gravities larger than 1,0, an appropriate additional head shall be considered
+Chemical tankers Integral or independent cargo tanks Leak and structural1 The greater of: to 2.4 m above top of tank2; or to top of tank2 plus setting of any pressure relief valve setting of any pressure relief valve larger than 1,0, an appropriate additional head shall be Nos.
+Type of ship/tank Structures to be tested Type of test Test head or pressure Remarks considered tankers Leak and structural 1 to 2.4 m above top of tank 2 ; or to top of tank 2 plus setting of any tanks is designed for the carriage of cargoes with specific gravities larger than 1,0, an appropriate additional head